 As soon as bronze clay is exposed to the air, the moisture in the clay begins to evaporates and the clay starts to dry out, which can cause cracking or premature hardening.
 So, as with any metal clay, it's important to actively keep the moisture inside the clay.

 A very convenient way to keep metal clay moist during your work session is to use clay humidifier, such as Donna Lewis's excellent LiL BeLLA humidifier (see my review of the LiL BeLLA in my article on Metal Clay Product Reviews.
-You also can create a makeshift clay humidifier by gluing the hook side of a short strip piece of Velcro to the inside of an inexpensive drinking glass ("old fashioned" glass) and gluing the loop side of the Velcro to a small piece of kitchen sponge with GOOP or another flexible waterproof glue.
+You also can create a makeshift clay humidifier by gluing the hook side of a short strip of hook-and-loop tape to the inside of an inexpensive drinking glass ("old fashioned" glass) and gluing the loop side of the tape to a small piece of kitchen sponge with GOOP or another flexible waterproof glue.
 When you are ready to open your clay, wet the sponge, squeeze out the excess water so it doesn't drip, and attach it to the inside of the glass with the Velcro strip.
 Invert the glass onto a small, flat plate or on a piece of plastic wrap on a convenient corner of your worktable.
 Unwrap your ball of conditioned clay, remove the amount you need for your work session and rewrap and store the remainder.
 Lift the edge of the inverted glass, slip your working clay onto the plate or plastic wrap, and replace the glass to keep the clay moist.
 As you work, just lift the edge of the glass, pinch off and remove another piece of clay, and replace the glass.

 If your studio or work space is in a dry climate or the environment is dry from heating or air conditioning, keep a humidifier on (or keeping a pot of simmering water on a hotplate) near your work space to keep your metal clay from drying out too quickly as you work.

-Preparing Bronze Clay from Powder
+Preparing Bronze Clay From Powder

 Some brands and formulas of bronze clay are sold in powdered form rather than as lump clay.
 The bronze clay powder is mixed with distilled water according to the manufacturer's instructions until it is rehydrated into lump clay of the desired consistency.